Bagong Umaga

+The series is streaming online on YouTube.

 Plot

-Diana was overwhelmed with grief after being denied a medical operation on her newborn child, resulting in the baby’s death.
+Diana was overwhelmed with grief after being denied a medical operation on her newborn child, resulting in the baby's death.
 She then sets out to inflict those she claims to be responsible for her child's death: the Veradonas.
 Thus, Joanna Magbanua and Catherine Veradona were the infants switched by Diana in the nursery at Buencorazon Hospital.
 It is later revealed that she swapped two more infants the same night: Raphael Florentino and Eduardo Ponce.

-The Magbanuas, Veradonas, and Florentinos eventually learn that their infants were switched at the hospital, changing the courses of their lives upon learning of their children’s true identities.
+The Magbanuas, Veradonas, and Florentinos eventually learn that their infants were switched at the hospital, changing the courses of their lives upon learning of their children's true identities.